 GA200 is an advanced Sorbent Decontamination Powder designed to replace A200 Sorbent Powder as a dry decontaminant.
 GA200 is a zirconium hydoxide-based decontamination powder possessing high porosity and unprecedented chemical agent reactivity.
 GA200 far exceeds the sorbent decontamination powder specification for efficacy, reactivity, reactive capacity and vapor off-gassing.
 GA200 is cost-competitive with the A200 decontamination powder currently employed in the M295 and M100 decontamination kits.

-The MWD Decon Kit is currently at the Prototype stage, and has been successfully tested in DTRA's 2021 Chemical Biological Operational Analysis held at Ft.
+The MWD Decon Kit is currently at the Prototype stage, and has been operationally tested in DTRA's 2021 Chemical Biological Operational Analysis held at Ft.
 Story, VA.
-The kit is comprised of two solutions, applicator mitts, soft brush, eye rinse, and two drying towels.
+The 2022 version of the kit incorporates key findings from the operational test.
+The kit is comprised of a decontamination mitt, decontamination slurry, rinse solution, paw wash unit with decontamination slurry, microfiber towels, rubber brushes, soft brush, and eye rinse.
 The kit is capable of being carried in the dog's handler's backpack, and is designed to soothe and decontaminate the MWD.
 The kit features GA200 Sorbent Powder as the decontaminant, which exceeds the A200 powder for efficacy, reactivity, reactive capacity and vapor off-gassing.

 The Vehicle Decon Kit is currently at the Prototype stage.
 The kit is comprised of a commercial hand-pump sprayer, a pouch of GA200 Sorbent Powder, and two applicator mitts.
 The sorbent powder is mixed into a slurry with any field-available fuel such as gasoline, diesel or JP8 and sprayed onto the vehicle surface.
 The applicator mitts are used to rub the slurry on surfaces to draw the chemical agent out of CARC or other paint as well as porous surfaces.
 The GA200 will render the chemical agent or TIC inert, and can be permitted to disperse into the environment when the fuel evaporates, as it is not environmentally hazardous.